adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild1/grandchild4.md

 ---
 layout: default
-title: How to open a Trados text file in MemoQ
+title: How to open a Trados document file in MemoQ
 parent: Trados files in MemoQ
 nav_order: 1
 grand_parent: User guide
 ---

-# How to open a Trados text file (.sdlxliff) in MemoQ Translator Pro 9.10
+# How to open a Trados document file (.sdlxliff) in MemoQ Translator Pro 9.10

 1. Open MemoQ Translator Pro.
-2. Drag and drop the Trados text file (.sdlxliff) that you want to use into the designated space.
+2. Drag and drop the Trados document file (.sdlxliff) that you want to use into the designated space.

     ![](../../../assets/images/Picture1.png)